plepe/db-api/API.md

 Available actions:
 ==== schema ====
-Return the specification of all tables or a specific table.
+Return the schema of all tables or a specific table.
 The result is always an array.

 The following parameters are available:
 * action: (string, mandatory) 'schema'